Dahlia FAQ

 What do I do once I receive my tubers?

-When you receive your tubers, open your package immediately.
 We will not be responsible for tubers drying out or rotting in post-shipment storage.
 If you are not planting your tubers immediately you may store them in their opened packages in a cool and dark place for several weeks until you are able to plant.
 Check your tubers often during this time to make sure there is no excess moisture, as moisture can lead to rot.
 Also check that they are not drying out, some shrivel is fine but if you think they are drying excessively you can pot them up.

 If you are not ready to plant them outside, you can always pot them up indoors and get them growing.
 For more instructions on planting tubers for success, see the blog section of our website. https://www.prairiegrovegreenhouse.ca/blogs/dahlias/dahlia-tubers-how-to-plant-for-success